 - Academic Services is hosted in the state-of-the-art Dick and Peg Herman Family Student Life Complex that is open 122 hours each week and dedicated to academic support.
 The complex includes a state-of-the-art computer center that provides access to desktop computers installed with specialized software and “tech tables” for collaborations for class projects.
 A full-time computer technician and student workers are on-hand to assist with any technological issues that student-athletes may encounter.

-- Additional resources are available at the Hewit Academic Center, DJ Sokol Enrichment Center, Scott Technology Center, Abbott Life Skills Center, Papik Compliance Center and Lewis Training Table (all located within the Dick and Peg Herman Family Student Life Complex).
+- Additional resources are available at the Dick and Peg Herman Student-Life Complex, DJ Sokol Enrichment Center, Scott Technology Center, Abbott Life Skills Center, Papik Compliance Center and Lewis Training Table (all located within the Dick and Peg Herman Family Student Life Complex).

 - The Athletics Department offers athletic scholarships that will neither be reduced nor cancelled for injury or performance provided the student-athlete remains a member in good standing with the community, the University, and the Athletics Department.